rodrigobutta/deproducciones/readme.md

-# Voten.co
+# Deproducciones.com

-Voten.co is a real-time social bookmarking for the 21st century.
+Deproducciones.com is a real-time social bookmarking for the 21st century.
 It's real-time, beautiful, customizable yet simple.
 To get a quick taste of what Voten is written with please check our [credits page](https://voten.co/credits).

 ## Contributing